-2 = Unknown GateID

-127 = Other, Unspecified Error
+- 2 = Unknown GateID; - 127 = Other, Unspecified Error.

-At the CMTS, if timer T1 or T2 expires, the Gate MUST be deleted.
+At the CMTS, if timer T1, T2 (only when in the Reserved state), or T4 expires, the Gate MUST be deleted.
 When a CMTS deletes a Gate without being solicited by the Policy Server, the CMTS MUST send a Gate-Report-State message (with the Solicited bit set to 0) to the Policy Server indicating that the Gate was deleted.
-If the T2 timer expires, the CMTS MUST delete the DOCSIS flow through DOCSIS mechanisms (i.e., a DSD message), then the CMTS MUST return the Gate to an Authorized state, restart the T1 timer, and issue a Gate-Report-State message (with the Solicited bit set to 0) to the PS informing of this state transition.
-Upon receipt of a Gate-Report-State message, the Policy Server MUST forward it unmodified to the Application Manager.
+If the T2 timer expires while in the Reserved state, the CMTS MUST delete the DOCSIS flow through DOCSIS mechanisms (i.e., a DSD message), and issue a Gate-Report-State message (with the Solicited bit set to 0) to the PS informing it of this state transition.
+Note, if the T2 timer expires while in the Committed or Committed-Recovery state then the CMTS must send a DSC as defined in DOCSIS to free the reserved resources that are in excess of the active resources, issue a Gate-Report-State message to the PS informing it of the reduction in reservation resources, and remain in the same state.
+Upon receipt of a Gate-Report-State message, the Policy Server MUST forward it to the Application Manager.

-6.5.9 Procedure for committing a Gate
+6.5.9 Procedure for committing a gate